aruizrab/portfolio/content/blog/gaidgg.md

 ## Generative NPCs and Cognitive Architecture

+The second (and most complex) component of the project was the development of AI-driven NPCs.
+Here I leaned heavily on the “Generative Agents” research from Google, where a small town of LLM-driven inhabitants lived their simulated lives, formed memories, reflected on them, and planned their days.
+I wanted that level of believability, but in a world where agents could interact with the environment like players do: pick up items, craft tools, build chests, steal from each other, and get in fights if necessary.

 That required an AI brain architecture with several key components.
 At the base, the game world provides agents with a clear ontology: persons, objects, items, stats (health, nutrition, wakefulness), a global game clock, and a fairly rich command language.
 Commands like `inspect`, `scan`, `walk`, `follow`, `attack`, `heal`, `craft`, `give`, `take`, `equip`, `place` and others define everything an agent can actually do.
 Humans call these via keyboard and mouse; AI agents output them as text.

 On top of that, each agent has its own internal structures: an event buffer where new perceptions arrive; a consciousness stream that tracks the recent flow of thoughts, dialogues and actions; a short-term memory that summarises this stream; and a long-term memory store containing older experiences and knowledge, indexed with embeddings for semantic search.